patbarron/u1100/README.md

 working or not.
 I do have a hobbyist distribution [directly from Unisys and everything] of OS2200, but I do not know if it will run on the 1100/80 configuration I want to target with this project.
-If I can someday find an old OS1100 IPL tape, I'm much more likely to make progress on this....)
+If I can someday find an old OS1100 or EXEC-8 boot tape, I'm much more likely to make progress on this....)

 Update - September 2024...
 This long-mothballed project has been on my mind again recently.
 Unisys has stopped distributing OS2200 Express,